CraigglesO/TypeScript-Ready/README.md

 ### Quickly get a TypeScript environment up and running (BOILER-PLATE)

-Simple project to get you up and going with typescript with one command.
+Dependency free method to get you up and going with typescript with one command.

 ## Install
 Installing globally will make this a more useful template engine.